Dearborn, Michigan: Christian missionaries and politicians

 In 2010, Nabeel Qureshi, David Wood, and two other people acting as Christian missionaries, were arrested at the Dearborn International Arab Festival.
 They had been handing out Christian literature aimed at Muslim believers.
 The four were prosecuted for breach of the peace.
 Police ordered them to stop filming the incident, to provide identification, and to move at least five blocks from the border of the fair.
 After reviewing the video evidence, the jury acquitted the defendants.
 The four defendants filed a separate civil suit against the city.
 Dearborn was found to have violated their constitutional rights related to freedom of speech.
 The city settled the lawsuit and issued a formal apology to the individuals.

-Sharron Angle, a Republican senatorial candidate in Nevada, said in an October 2010 political speech that the Arab Americans in Dearborn contributed to a "militant terrorist situation," and that the city government was enforcing Islamic sharia law.
-Mayor Jack O'Reilly strongly criticized Angle, saying "She took it as face value and maligned the city of Dearborn and I consider that totally irresponsible".

 Preacher Terry Jones of Gainesville, Florida, known for burning a Quran, the sacred book of Islam, planned a protest in 2011 outside the Islamic Center of America.
 Local authorities required him either to post a $45,000 "peace bond" to cover Dearborn's cost if Jones incited violence, or to go to trial.
 Jones contested that requirement, and he and his co-pastor Wayne Sapp refused to post the bond.
 They were held briefly in jail, while claiming violation of First Amendment rights.
 That night Jones was released by the court.
 The ACLU had filed an amicus brief in support of Jones's protest plans.
-A week later, on April 29, Jones led a rally at the Dearborn City Hall, in a designated free speech zone.
+One week later, on April 29, Jones led a rally at the Dearborn City Hall, in a designated free speech zone.
 Riot police were called out to control counter protesters.
 Jones also planned to speak at the annual Arab Festival on June 18, 2011, but his route was blocked by protesters, six of whom were arrested.
 Police said they did not have enough officers present to maintain safety.
 Christian missionaries accompanied Jones with their own protest signs.

 On November 11, 2011, Wayne County Circuit Court Judge Robert Ziolkowski vacated the "breach of peace" ruling against Jones and Sapp on the grounds that they were denied due process.
 On April 7, 2012, Jones led another protest in front of the Islamic Center of America, where he spoke about Islam and free speech.
 The mosque officials had locked it down to prevent damage.
 The city used thirty police cars to block traffic from the area in an effort to prevent a counter protest.